federicomariamassari/udacity-rsend/projects/p5/p5-home-service-robot.md

 ### Phase 1: SLAM Testing

-`test_slam.sh`
+- The logic is contained in `test_slam.sh`
+-

-If the outcome is satisfactory, it can be saved into the `map` folder from the main terminal.
+A satisfactory output can be saved into the `map` folder from the main terminal.

 __Figure 5: Environment Mapping__
 ![Mapping Phase](./img/mov4.gif)